marmelab/react-admin/useList.md

     // Data
     data, // Array of the list records, e.g. [{ id: 123, title: 'hello world' }, { ... }
     total, // Total number of results for the current filters, excluding pagination.
 Useful to build the pagination controls, e.g. 23
-    isFetching, // Boolean, true while the data is being fetched, false once the data is fetched isLoading, // Boolean, true until the data is available for the first time
+    isPending, // Boolean, the value of the isPending parameter isFetching, // Boolean, the value of the isFetching parameter isLoading, // Boolean, the value of the isLoading parameter
     // Pagination
     page, // Current page.
 Starts at 1 perPage, // Number of results per page.
 Defaults to 25